 About Our Rabbits

 We never knew how much our lives would change when we bought a guinea pig at the Bethlehem Fair in 2006.
 Soon after I joined the Litchfield Hill's Rabbit & Cavy 4-H Club and the rest is history.
-In 2007 we were introduced to English Lops, a large breed with very long, lop ears and we've been hooked ever since.
+In 2007 we were introduced to English Lops, a large breed with very long, lop ears with a semi-arch or "mandolin" body type and we've been hooked ever since.
 We did have a very competitive herd of Belgian Hares and Velveteen Lops but have decided to focus solely on our English Lops at this time.

 Our goal is to breed rabbits that are healthy, compete on a local, state and national level while out producing themselves in their offspring.
 We expect our animals to have the ability to keep up with our show schedule while maintaining condition and staying stress free.
 While type is important we want our animals to excel in every part of the scorecard.
 We also expect them to have a minimum of 24" ears, but usually we keep very few below 25".

 We compete with our show team all over New England and the East Coast regularly throughout the year.
 We attend the PaSRBA Convention, OSRBA Convention and the ARBA National Convention as our schedules allow.
 We also try to attend a few local double or triple shows each year, but attend as many as twenty or more in previous years.
 In recent years due to my judging schedule we have not exhibited at as many shows but still attend the ARBA National Convention and some of our favorite local shows when possible.